The-Language-and-Learning-Analytics-Lab/name-detection/README.md

 ## Installation requirements and installation guides

 These instructions are for identifying names in your text and de-identifying the text.
-The code works by using the an open source [BERT-based name recognition algorithm](https://huggingface.co/dslim/bert-base-NER).
+The code works by using an open source [BERT-based named entity recognition algorithm](https://huggingface.co/dslim/bert-base-NER).
 The code will detect each word.
-If the word is categorized as a person AND it is also not found in the dictionary, it will be replaced with the nomeclature: name_# (e.g., name_1, name_2).
+If the word is categorized as a person, this new word (i.e., name) will be added to the dictionary and then replaced by the nomeclature: name_# (e.g., name_1, name_2).
+This process will be repeated for the next name.
+If the name is found in the exisiting dictionary, it will be assigned the previously generated name code.
+If the name is not found, it will be added to the dictionary and assigned a new name code.

 You will work mostly in the terminal with the exception of downloading Python directly from the Python website.